XeroAPI/XeroAPI.Net/README.md

 This is a .Net wrapper library, written in C#, used to comnunicate with the Xero API (http://api.xero.com).

-You can use this library to communicate with the Xero API, without needing any priod knowlege of Xml or OAuth.
+You can use this library to communicate with the Xero API, without needing any prior knowledge of Xml or OAuth.
 The library can work in [public](http://developer.xero.com/api-overview/setup-an-application/#public-apps), [private](http://developer.xero.com/api-overview/setup-an-application/#private-apps) or [partner](http://developer.xero.com/api-overview/setup-an-application/#partner-apps) mode.

 Features
 --------